-18 There have been a number of studies of the effect of Medicaid on AFDC participation (Gruber, 2003), but these are not directly related to labor supply.
+There have been a number of studies of the effect of Medicaid on AFDC participation (Gruber, 2003), but these are not directly related to labor supply.

 There has been a large amount of research on the labor supply effects of the leading social insurance programs although, in virtually all cases, ignoring the effects of financing and just treating the recipients as standard benefit recipients with labor supply effects.
-The largest amount of research has been conducted on the OASI program, where a vast literature has estimated the effects of the retirement program and incremental reforms of it on retirement age and post-retirement hours of work (Danziger et al., 1981; Lumsdaine and Mitchell, 1999; Krueger and Meyer, 2002).
+The largest amount of research has been conducted on the OASI program, where a vast literature has estimated the effects of the retirement program and incremental reforms of it on the retirement age (Danziger et al., 1981; Lumsdaine and Mitchell, 1999; Krueger and Meyer, 2002).
 While all analysts agree that the program should be expected to reduce both of these outcome variables, there is no agreement on the magnitude of the effects, with some studies showing little effect and others estimating large effects.
-In the absence of a consensus, we assume that the program reduces the employment rate of men at age 62 by 15 percentage points, the estimate reported in Lumsdaine and Mitchell, but lower than the 19 percentage points reported by Gustman and Steinmeier and larger than the 12 percentage points in the Danziger et al. (1981) summary of early work.
+In the absence of a consensus, we assume that the program reduces the employment rate of men at age 62 by 15 percentage points, the estimate reported in Lumsdaine and Mitchell, which is lower than the 19 percentage points reported by Gustman and Steinmeier (1986) but larger than the 12 percentage points in the Danziger et al. (1981) summary of early work.
 We assume that this reduction declines linearly to zero by age 70.
-We estimate average pre-retirement earnings of men in the SIPP at age 55-60 to be \$59,892, and assume those retirees who would have worked instead of retiring would have had that level of earnings.
+We estimate average pre-retirement earnings of men in the SIPP at age 55-60 to be \$59,892 (2007 dollars), and assume that those retirees who would have continued working at their pre-retirement job instead of retiring would have had that level of earnings.22

 The labor supply effects of the Medicare program have been much less studied but there have been a few estimates.
 The literature notes that Medicare should provide an incentive to retire early, at least for those who have health insurance on their pre-retirement job and do not expect to have retiree health insurance coverage in the absence of Medicare.
-Once again, however, estimates of the effect of the program have ranged from those which find almost no effect (Gustman and Steinmeier,1986; Lumsdaine et al., 1994) to those which find very large effects (Rust and Phelan, 1997).
+Once again, however, estimates of the effect of the program have ranged from finding almost no effect (Gustman and Steinmeier, 1986; Lumsdaine et al., 1994) to those finding very large effects (Rust and Phelan, 1997).
 We use estimates from a recent study by French and Jones (2010) who address many of the limitations of prior studies.
 Their estimates are smaller than those of Rust and Phelan but somewhat larger than those of Blau and Gilleskie (2008), and indicate reductions in employment rates of men between zero and 4.2 percentage points, depending on the age between 59 and 72.
-We use the same estimated level of pre-retirement earnings referred to above to arrive at an impact of earnings at each age.19
+We use the same estimated level of pre-retirement earnings referred to above to arrive at an impact of earnings at each age.23